sikandaralilaghari/JavaScript-Codes/README.md

 #closure in javascript:
 A closure is the combination of function bundled together enclosed with a references to its surrounding state the lexical environment

+#Nullish coelscing operator in javascript : ??
+The nullish coalescing (??) operator is a logical operator that returns its right hand side operand when its left-hand side is null.

+Errors in in javascript
+#Syntax error: create instance representing a syntax error
+#ReferenceError
+Creates an instance representing an error that occurs when de-referencing an invalid reference
+Example: console.log(notDefinedVariable);
+TypeError
+Creates an instance representing an error that occurs when a variable or parameter is not of a valid type.
+Example:
+let num = 42;
+num.toUpperCase();
+Undefined error: When a variable is declared but it is not assigned yet this is called as undefined error
+Example:
+let x;
+console.log(x);

+#RangeError
+Creates an instance representing an error that occurs when a numeric variable or parameter is outside its valid range.
+Example: let arr = new Array(-5);
+#Call Stack:
+The Call Stack where JavaScript keeps track of function calls.
+Functions are added to the stack when called and removed when they finish executing

+#Event Queue holds asynchronous callbacks like setTimeOut.
+Once the callStack is empty, tasks from the event queue are moved to call stack queue

+#Callback and Event queue
+The event loop continuously checks the call stack and the task queue.
+If the call stack is empty, it moves tasks from the task queue to the call stack for execution.
+This process ensures that asynchronous tasks don't interfere with the synchronous execution of code.

+#Web API: A web API is an application programming interface for the Web.
+The API provides an easy syntax to use the complex code.
+For example, you can use the GeoLocation API to get the coordinates of the users with two lines of code.
+You don't need to worry about how it works in the backend.

+Synchronous means that tasks happen one after another.
+JavaScript will wait for each task to finish before starting the next one.

+Memory updated
+Synchronous:
+Synchronous means that tasks happen one after another.
+JavaScript will wait for each task to finish before starting the next one.

+Asynchronous:
+Asynchronous means that tasks can happen at the same time or after a delay.
+JavaScript doesn’t wait for these tasks and moves on to the next one.

+Blocking operations in javascript:
+Blocking operations are tasks that stop the program from doing anything else until they finish This means other code cannot run until the curent task is done.